jolmg/parsby/README.md

   many(lit("foo")).parse "foofoo"
   #=> ["foo", "foo"]

-  # Parse many, but each separated by something.
+  # Parse many, but each separated by something. sep_by_1 requires at least
+  # one element.
   sep_by(lit(","), lit("foo")).parse "foo,foo"
   #=> ["foo", "foo"]